kevinfunk/bootstrap/docs/Contributing.md

 <!-- @defgroup -->
 # Contributing

-Please read the @link faq FAQ @endlink and
-@link getting_started Getting Started @endlink topics first before creating an issue in this project's issue queue.
+Please read the [Getting Started](<!-- @url getting_started -->) topic and the other various topics on this site first before creating an issue in this project's issue queue.

 Anything that falls within the scope of existing documentation or answered questions will be marked as "Closed (works as designed)" or